madole/express-dev/README.md

 ##Express-Dev

-An express wrapper which takes in a [webpack](https://webpack.github.io/) config and retuns you an express app with [webpack dev middleware](https://github.com/webpack/webpack-dev-middleware) and [webpack hot middleware ](https://github.com/glenjamin/webpack-hot-middleware) in the stack.
+An express wrapper which takes in a [webpack](https://webpack.github.io/) config and returns you an express app with [webpack dev middleware](https://github.com/webpack/webpack-dev-middleware) and [webpack hot middleware ](https://github.com/glenjamin/webpack-hot-middleware) in the stack.

 ```coffeescript
 expressDev = require 'express-dev'